Róbert Mak

-Róbert Mak ([ˈrɔːbert ˈmak]; born 8 March 1991) is a Slovak professional footballer who plays as a winger for Sydney FC and the Slovakia national team.
+Róbert Mak ([ˈrɔːbert ˈmak]; born 8 March 1991) is a Slovak professional footballer who currently plays as a winger for Slovan Bratislava and the Slovakia national team.

 Club career

 Early career

 Mak, a native of Bratislava, began playing football at the youth squad of the local club Slovan Bratislava.
 When he was 13, he joined Manchester City Academy.
 There he played with his countrymen Vladimír Weiss and Filip Mentel.
 He progressed to Manchester City Reserves aged 17, but never got a chance at the senior squad.
 He is a 2007–08 FA Youth Cup winner.

 1. FC Nürnberg

 On 11 June 2010, Mak signed a three-year contract for 1.
 FC Nürnberg for an undisclosed fee.
 He enjoyed time on the pitch right from the start and completed the season in Germany's top flight with 22 appearances established himself as a dependable option on the right flank of the attack.
 He scored his first Bundesliga goal in a 3–1 defeat against 1.
 FC Kaiserslautern on 20 November 2010.
 He stayed in the club for four seasons, however their relegation to second-tier football coincided with the expiration of his contract.
 Legia Warsaw made an attempt to sign with him, but PAOK's offer and the opportunity to play in the UEFA Europa League brought him to the Toumpa Stadium.